 Lynise is a highly skilled and passionate ecologist with a PhD from La Trobe University in Melbourne and over 15 years’ experience working within professional environmental consulting firms in the educational and government sectors.
-In 2018, she took on the role of Science and Programs Leader for our Eastern Region where she was instrumental in developing Reef Aid, our major program to improve water quality on the Great Barrier Reef.
-Lynise is now program director for Reef Aid.
+She has been instrumental in developing Reef Aid, Greening Australia’s major program to improve water quality on the Great Barrier Reef.

 Lynise has significant experience in delivering numerous terrestrial and aquatic environmental and conservation projects throughout Queensland, New South Wales and Victoria.
 This has included designing and being responsible for the delivery and analysis of large complex research projects, field assessment protocols, vegetation classification, flora and fauna identification, mapping, stakeholder engagement and determining best practice mitigation and management.